WILLIDIO/WILLIDIO/README.md

 """

-    I’m currently working on Linux Support...
+    I'm currently working on Linux System Administration and Cybersecurity.

-    I am currently learning about automation...

-    I try to collaborate on projects that improve the world every day!
+    I enjoy collaborating on projects that aim to make the world a better place, and I'm always open to contributing scripts and promoting free and open source software.

-    I look for help with my scripts that are open source and with the promotion of free and open source software...
+    If you need help with my scripts or want to discuss the promotion of free software, I'm here to help!

     Ask me about anything!
-If I know, I'll answer.
-If I don't know, I'll learn and we'll talk again in the future!
+If I know the answer, I'll tell you.
+If I don't, I'll learn, and we'll talk again in the future! 😉

     ;)

-    How to reach me: my social networks...

     "There's a saying.
 The devil's at his strongest when we're looking the other way, like a program running in the background silently, while we're busy doing other sh*t"...
 (Mr. Robot)